Mount Kaputar Summit lookout

 It was once popular to claim that you could see 10 per cent of NSW from Mount Kaputar Summit lookout.
 Whatever the actual percentage, the 360-degree scenic view is spectacular, with the ever-changing colours of the landscape through the seasons.

 Access to the lookout is via a wooden staircase, with a steep but short ascent.
 A picnic table near the carpark also makes this an ideal spot for a leisurely lunch.
-If you’re after a hike, follow Mount Kaputar summit walk back towards Dawsons Creek.
+If you’re after a hike, follow Mount Kaputar summit walk back towards Dawsons Spring.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.